 Storage Instructions

-An Orange Julius is a delicious frothy orange drink that is best served and enjoyed when it’s first made.
-I don’t recommend trying to keep it longer than a few hours as it could become watery and melt.
+An Orange Julius is a delicious frothy orange drink that is best served and enjoyed when first made.
+I don’t recommend keeping it longer than a few hours as it could become watery and melt.

-You can store your smoothie drink in the fridge, but keep in mind that you should enjoy this as soon as it’s prepared for optimal freshness.
+You can store your smoothie drink in the fridge, but remember that you should enjoy this as soon as it’s prepared for optimal freshness.

 Can You Freeze?

 You can certainly try to freeze this homemade Orange Julius Smoothie copycat recipe.
 The drink may start to separate a bit from the dairy.
-Also know that when you go to thaw your refreshing treat out depending on which ingredient options you chose.
+Also, know when you will thaw your refreshing treat, depending on your chosen ingredient options.

-I don’t recommend freezing this great drink if you’re looking to keep the smoothie texture like you made it the first time.
+I don’t recommend freezing this great drink to keep the smoothie texture as if you made it the first time.

 The traditional ingredients for this fresh orange smoothie are ice, orange juice, sweetener, milk, powdered egg whites, and vanilla.

-Nowadays, almost 100 years later, you can buy an Orange Julius at your local Dairy Queen, or just make your own at home with this easy Orange Julius recipe.
+Nowadays, almost 100 years later, you can buy an Orange Julius at your local Dairy Queen or make your own at home with this easy Orange Julius recipe.

 Other Sweet Drink Recipes To Try